 Some individuals seek help, but there are many reasons why people do not.
 It may be a case of just simply not being aware of what services are available and how to access them.
 For others, the stigma around accessing mental health services can be a barrier.

-Informed by feedback from veterans and their families, all NHS specialist veterans mental health services will now come under one new name from March 2021: Op COURAGE: The Veterans Mental Health and Wellbeing Service.
+From March 2021, after feedback from veterans and their families, all NHS specialist veterans mental health services will now come under one new name - Op COURAGE: The Veterans Mental Health and Wellbeing Service.